Creating a new Third-Party Integration

 s, take no specific configuration types

-other than a JSON object.
-This allows for flexibility in how collectors are configured.
+other than a JsonValue.
+This allows for flexibility in how they are configured.
 However,

-configurations should still be validated, and so best practice is to define a schema for the
+configurations should still be validated, and so best practice is to define a schema which should be

-Here is a snippet showing how the SCMFactCollector
+Here is a simple snippet showing how the SCM Integration validates its configuration:

 const schema = ScmFactCollectorSchema.safeParse(collectorConfig);